don1138/don1138/README.md

 I'm **Don Schnitzius**, a freelance remote designer, developer, and teacher from Chicago.
 I design 📐 and build 🛠 beautiful interfaces for apps 📱 and websites 🖥.

-When I'm not designing interfaces or writing code, I love to make music in Logic Pro and use Blender to build 3D models based on found photos of brutalist and mid-century modern furniture and architecture.
+When I'm not slinging pixels and code, I love to make music in Logic Pro and use Blender to build 3D models based on found photos of brutalist and mid-century modern furniture and architecture.

 **Languages and Tools:**